reiniskob/RTR-105/README.md

 	3. chmod 764
 15. ./git-upload committ_variable > to upload a file to github.com
 16. history > filename.txt > to upload history to a txt file
+17. echo > to display text strings or command results as messages

 ## Unix